This Is What Happens to Your Skin When You Don’t Get Enough Sleep

 Dark Circles and Under Eye BagsTwo tell tale signs of a bad night’s sleep?
 Dark circles and under eye bags.
 When you don’t get enough sleep, your blood vessels dilate, leading to excess fluid being stored in the undereye area.
 Since the skin around your eyes is thin, this causes dark circles to appear and eyes to become puffy.

-If you know you’re not going to get a good night’s sleep (perhaps from taking a red-eye flight or working overtime), keep an eye cream handy.
-The Fix Emergency Eye Mask uses cucumber juice and caffeine to de-puff, reduce swelling, and calm redness.
-As for those everyday dark circles, we suggest an eye gel with vitamin C (like our Vacation Eyes Brightening Eye Gel) to improve circulation and flush out that excess liquid.
+If you know you’re not going to get a good night’s sleep (perhaps from taking a red-eye flight or working overtime), keep a cooling eye gel handy.
+The Vacation Eyes Brightening Eye Gel) helps improve circulation and flush out that excess liquid that contributes to dark circles and bags.

 Dehydrated SkinThe key to a soft, supple complexion is hydration.
 In fact, one of the skin’s jobs while you’re away in dreamland is to maintain a barrier against fluid loss.
 But when you lose out on sleep, your skin’s pH levels drop and that barrier breaks down, leading to a loss in moisture.
 The result?
 Your skin looks dull, uneven, and inflamed.